-Common Causes Of Stomach Pain During Pregnancy:
+Common Causes Of Stomach Pain During Pregnancy

-1. Round ligament pain (second trimester):
+1. Round ligament pain (second trimester)

-2. Gas and constipation:
+2. Gas and constipation

-The two common complaints during pregnancy are caused due to increased progesterone levels.
+These two common complaints during pregnancy are caused due to increased progesterone levels.
 As progesterone increases, the gastrointestinal tract slows down, making the food travel slower than usual, and resulting in gas formation and constipation.

-3. Braxton-Hicks contractions (second and third trimesters):
+3. Braxton-Hicks contractions (second and third trimesters)

 Dehydration is the most prominent reason for these false contractions, so drink enough water to avoid them.
 If the contractions extend for a longer time, contact a healthcare provider.

-4. Growing uterus:
+4. Growing uterus

-To rule out the discomfort, you should eat frequently, have smaller meals, exercise regularly, get ample rest and empty your bladder regularly.
+With the expansion of the uterus, your bowel is slightly displaced, leading to abdominal distention and nausea (9).
+To avoid the discomfort, you should eat frequently, have smaller meals, exercise regularly, get ample rest, and empty your bladder regularly.

-5. Painful orgasm:
+5. Painful orgasm

-6. Common discomforts:
+6. Common discomforts

-Serious Causes Of Stomach Pain During Pregnancy:
+Serious Causes Of Stomach Pain During Pregnancy

-7. Ectopic pregnancy (first and second trimesters):
+7. Ectopic pregnancy (first and second trimesters)

 [Read: Causes Of Ectopic Pregnancy]

-8. Miscarriage (first and second trimesters):
+8. Miscarriage (first and second trimesters)

-9. Preterm labor (second and third trimesters):
+9. Preterm labor (second and third trimesters)

 You need to check with your doctor right away if you show the above symptoms.

 [Read: Causes Of Preterm Labor]

-10. Placental abruption (second and third trimesters):
+10. Placental abruption (second and third trimesters)

 It usually occurs in the third trimester when the placenta detaches itself from the uterus.
-Symptoms include progressive and severe abdominal cramps, bleeding (without clots) and contractions.
+Symptoms include progressive and severe abdominal cramps, bleeding (without clots), and contractions.
 Sometimes, a woman may go into labor immediately after the placenta detaches, necessitating an immediate C-section.

-11. Preeclampsia (second to third trimesters):
+11. Preeclampsia (second to third trimesters)

 Preeclampsia, which can develop any time in the second half of pregnancy, is indicated by high blood pressure and high level of protein in the urine.
 This is one of the reasons why doctors often monitor blood pressure levels during every prenatal visit.
 A severe type of preeclampsia is HELLP (Hemolysis, Elevated Liver enzymes, Low Platelet count) syndrome, which is a life-threatening condition.

-12. Urinary tract infections:
+12. Urinary tract infections

-If you ignore urinary tract infections during pregnancy, it may lead to certain complications such as abdominal pain and discomfort, burning sensation while urinating, blood in the urine and pain in the lower back.
-If you also suffer from fever, sweats, nausea or chill along with the above signs, then it can progress to a kidney infection.
+If you ignore urinary tract infections during pregnancy, it may lead to certain complications such as abdominal pain and discomfort, burning sensation while urinating, blood in the urine, and pain in the lower back.
+If you also suffer from fever, sweats, nausea, or chill along with the above signs, then it can progress to a kidney infection.

 You need prompt medical intervention.
-The good thing is UTIs can be treated with antibiotics (10).
+The good thing is UTIs can be treated with antibiotics (2).

 How To Ease Abdominal Pain During Pregnancy?